-So as professionals, we have listed down some common signs and symptoms for mental health problems.
+So her is a list of signs and symptoms for mental health problems.
 If you have any of these, then it is suggested to take quick actions before it gets challenging to manage.

 In general, an average person sleeps about 7 to 8 hours a day.
 But if you are going through any mental illness, you will either sleep for less than 6 hours or more than ten.
 Sleeping is not considered as a major symptom of mental problems until you constantly face it for more than two weeks.